hayanisaid/React-Native-developer-roadmap/README.md

 ## 🔨 Setup the Environment for React Native

-After you get an idea about React Native, now it's time to start setting up the ground to start building things with React Native.
+After you get an idea about React Native, it's now time to start setting up the ground to build things with React Native.

 ### 📱Setup iOS Environment